List of tourist attractions in West Bengal: List

 Other attractions include the culture of West Bengal.
 It attracts tourists for pilgrimages to the holy places of different religions.
-People from different sections of the world come to West Bengal for holy pilgrimage as Kolkata is one of the four adi Shaktipeethas.
-Among the other 52 shaktipeethas some are located in West Bengal.
+People from different sections of the world come to West Bengal for holy pilgrimage as Kolkata is one of the four Adi Shakta pithas.
+Among the other 52 Shakta pithas some are located in West Bengal.
 The notable Hindu temples include Kalighat Kali Temple, Tarapith, Belur Math, Mayapur ISKCON Temple, Hangseshwari Temple, Tarakeshwar Temple, Thakurnagar Thakur Bari Temple and Dakshineswar Kali Temple.